Once upon a time

 Eureka!

-My fiancée was living in Wellington, so I was a very frequent flyer and motivated to move back to New Zealand.
-Back then classifieds were not available online and finding a good flat meant getting up really early on a Wednesday or Saturday, buying a newspaper, and hitting the phones.
-By lunch time all the good ones were taken.
-That wasn’t very convenient for me in a different timezone.
+My fiancée was living in Wellington, so I was a frequent flyer and very motivated to move back to New Zealand, if we could find somewhere to live.
+Back then classifieds were printed in newspapers, so finding a good flat meant getting up really early on a Wednesday or Saturday, and hitting the phones, as by lunch time all the good ones were taken.
+That was impossible for me in a different time zone.
+So I channelled my discontent and came up with the idea for what I’d eventually call Flathunt – a website where anyone with a flat or room to rent could advertise their properties, connecting with potential tenants or flatmates.

-The best thing to do is to ask for considered feedback from anybody who will give us an honest opinion.
-That is easy advice to give, but much harder to do in practice.
+When we make something new it’s a natural instinct to keep it secret and wait for the perfect opportunity to unveil our completed masterpiece.
+It’s tempting to continue to add more features.
+These days, as an investor, I recognise the pattern straight away.
+Inventors will ask me to sign non-disclosure agreements before they are prepared to tell me anything about what they are working on, whereas entrepreneurs will insist on talking, even when all they have is an idea.
+The better thing to do is to ask for considered feedback from anybody who will give an honest opinion.
+That is far from intuitive.
 It takes a lot of courage to tell others about our half-formed ideas, because chances are they won’t be anywhere near as excited about them as we are.

 The firehose

-This is sometimes called “Flintstoning” (imagine the car from the old cartoon which is actually just powered by the feet of the passengers).
+The website itself was still a work-in-progress.
+When somebody placed an advertisement it simply generated an email to me.
+I would manually enter the details into the database to create an illusion of automation.
+This is sometimes called Flintstoning (imagine the car from the old cartoon, powered by the feet of the passengers).
 It’s true that automation is critical to scale.
-But it’s also true that we can automate a process too soon - before we really understand the exceptions, how the process is used by customers and how to implement it efficiently.
-As it turned out, the number of emails I got wasn’t overwhelming at all.
+But it’s also true that we can automate a process too soon – before we really understand the exceptions, how the process is used by customers and how to implement it efficiently.
+In any case, the number of emails I got was far from overwhelming.

 David Randal with the homemade Flathunt banner, Lake Tekapo, 2000